mrltfygn/selenium-webdriver-cucumber/Assignments.md

 1. Create a new scenario in the same feature file.
 2. Add the already existing step "**Given** I have opened the loan request page".
 3. Create a new step after "**Given** I have opened the loan request page" to click an option under "Why do you need a loan?".
-> Use the Cheatsheet.docx to find good selectors for the buttons.
-You can also look into xpath selectors for this assignment.
+> In some cases it is just not possible to find a unique selector for the element you want to interact with.
+In these cases, the element text can be used to identify the element.
+Use the Cheatsheet.docx for help on how to click the button with the desired text.
 4. Create a step to close the pop-up.
 What issues do you face?
 > Use smart waits if elements are not immediately available.
 5. Parameterize the step so that you can click different options using the same step.